ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 If the user is not yet registered, the state is set to `needs-registration` and the frontend asks the user to register.

 If the user info from LS Login does not match the registered user info, the user will not be considered valid by the backend, the state is set to `needs-re-registration`, and the frontend should show a message accordingly, asking the user to confirm and thereby re-register.

-TODO: Should we send a notification to a data steward in this case, or maybe even invalidate existing TOTP tokens and IVAs?
+After re-registration, a notification is sent to the user by the notificaton orchestration service.

 If the state is `needs-registration` or `needs-re-registration`, the user is requested to newly register or confirm the changed user data.
 Registration of users has already been implemented in the frontend and in the backend and does not need to be changed.
 After registration, the frontend also gets the user info from the backend and stores it in the session storage.